fluid-project/fluid-binder/README.md

 ### Bindings and dynamic markup

-If your component generates or regenerates markup, you will need to call `gpii.templates.binder.applyBinding(component)` whenever it changes.
+If your component generates or regenerates markup, you will need to call `gpii.binder.applyBinding(component)` whenever it changes.
 Best practice is to call `fluid.initDomBinder` when you have finished manipulating the DOM and then listen for the `viewComponent`'s `onDomBind` event, as in:

     listeners: {
         "onCreate.applyBindings": {
-            "funcName": "gpii.templates.binder.applyBinding",
+            "funcName": "gpii.binder.applyBinding",
             "args":     "{that}"
         }
     }